-Pickleball Ratings: Age and Gender the Raw Truth
+Should Age and Gender Affect Pickleball Ratings?
+The Raw Truth

 Should Age and Gender Affect Pickleball Ratings?
 The Raw Truth.

 This isn’t a rehash.
-It’s the next round in the fight for what ratings are really supposed to reflect, and why softening them with demographic shortcuts breaks more than it fixes.
+It’s the next round in the fight over what ratings are supposed to measure, and why demographic shortcuts usually break trust faster than they fix “fairness.”

 Quick Hitters: What You Need to Know